-Vendor is required to maintain a complete record of each employee's training and experience.
+Contractor is required to maintain a complete record of each employee's training and experience.
 The State reserves the right to inspect training and experience records and evaluate firefighter qualifications at any time during each contract period.
-The State is not responsible for certifying or maintaining qualification records for Vendor's employee(s).
+The State is not responsible for certifying or maintaining qualification records for Contractors or Contractor's employee(s).